 You can invest in an ETF by opening a Demat account in your bank for trading and registering with a broker.
 This will require you to complete KYC formalities.
 Once this is complete, you can trade ETFs through the broker or the portal provided by them.

-An ETF Stock or Equity Exchange Traded Fund is a basket of different stocks of a particular category in a single instrument that facilitates investors to mitigate risks of investments in an individual stock.
+Equity Exchange Traded Funds are a basket of different stocks of a particular category in a single instrument that facilitates investors to mitigate risks of investments in an individual stock.

 ETF Investment is a smarter choice than investing in individual stocks, bonds, or commodities as investors do not need to buy individual investments.
 By investing in an ETF, an investor can invest in a particular category at a fraction of the combined cost of individual instruments.

 No matter what ETF investment strategy an investor follows, they can not get an absolute assurance of earning positive ETF investment returns stock because there is an inherent downside risk that when stocks of a particular category move downwards, ETFs will also follow the same trend.

 Various ETFs designed and curated to meet the investment goals are available in the market.
 You can find ETFs geared for long-term, short-term, low volatility, high diversification, sector-specific ETFs, or even SIP options.
 Find the ETF that suits your investment needs on WealthDesk where we provide a researched-backed mix of stocks/ETFs portfolios that are created by SEBI registered investment professionals, which helps you diversify the portfolio and improve the returns on your investments.